Christmas Tree Fires: Statistics & Prevention Tips

 Christmas Tree Pickup in Mansfield, MA

-Mansfield’s Highway Dept usually collects trees and wreaths (for free) during the first two weeks of the new year.
+Mansfield’s Highway Department usually collects trees and wreaths (for free) during the first two weeks of the new year.
 If you miss this window, you can also bring your tree (with proper transit sticker) to Recycle Park.
 In either case, trees must be completely bare of lights and ornaments.
-If you have any questions on the 2019 schedule, contact the Mansfield Department of Public Works: 508-261-7335.
+If you have any questions on this season’s schedule, contact the Mansfield Department of Public Works at 508-261-7335.

 Christmas Tree Pickup in Attleboro, MA

 The town of Attleboro also collects trees and wreaths, typically starting the second week in January.
-In addition to cleaning trees/wreaths of decorations, please do not place in plastic bags.
-For information on the 2019 pickup schedule, please contact Jessica in the Attleboro Health Department at 508-223-2222 Ext.
+In addition to cleaning trees/wreaths of decorations, please do not place them in plastic bags.
+For information on this season’s pickup schedule, please contact Jessica in the Attleboro Health Department at 508-223-2222 Ext.
 3245 or email Rubbishcollection@cityofattleboro.us.

 Christmas Tree Pickup in Foxborough, MA

 The town of Foxborough typically collects trees during the last few days of December and early January.
 They require no ornaments, no garland, and no lights.
-To get specific dates for 2019, contact the Foxborough DPW/Highway and Tree & Park Division at 508-543-1228.
+To get specific dates, contact the Foxborough DPW/Highway and Tree & Park Division at 508-543-1228.